Milton Friedman: Criticism of published works

+Friedman's exogenous money supply theory has been deeply criticized by British Post-Keynesian economist Nicholas Kaldor in the 1970s.
+While Friedman and monetarist economists claimed that the money supply was exogenously created by a powerful central bank, Kaldor claimed that the money was created by second-tier banks through the distribution of credits to households and companies.
+In the Post-Keynesian framework, central banks simply refinance second-tier banks on demand but are not in the core of monetary creation.
+Milton Friedman and Nicholas Kaldor were involved in a fierce debate in 1969–70, in which the monetarist economist had the upper hand.
+In 1982, Kaldor published a book entitled The Scourge of Monetarism, deeply criticizing monetarist-inspired policies.

 Econometrician David Hendry criticized part of Friedman's and Anna Schwartz's 1982 Monetary Trends.
 When asked about it during an interview with Icelandic TV in 1984, Friedman said that the criticism referred to a different problem from that which he and Schwartz had tackled, and hence was irrelevant, and pointed out the lack of consequential peer review amongst econometricians on Hendry's work.
 In 2006, Hendry said that Friedman was guilty of "serious errors" of misunderstanding that meant "the t-ratios he reported for UK money demand were overstated by nearly 100 per cent", and said that, in a paper published in 1991 with Neil Ericsson, he had refuted "almost every empirical claim ... made about UK money demand" by Friedman and Schwartz.
 A 2004 paper updated and confirmed the validity of the Hendry–Ericsson findings through 2000.
 Some commentators believe that Friedman was not open enough, in their view, to the possibility of market inefficiencies.
 Economist Noah Smith argues that while Friedman made many important contributions to economic theory not all of his ideas relating to macroeconomics have entirely held up over the years and that too few people are willing to challenge them.

 Political scientist C. B. Macpherson disagreed with Friedman's historical assessment of economic freedom leading to political freedom, suggesting that political freedom actually gave way to economic freedom for property-owning elites.
 He also challenged the notion that markets efficiently allocated resources and rejected Friedman's definition of liberty.
 Friedman's positivist methodological approach to economics has also been critiqued and debated.
 Finnish economist Uskali Mäki argued some of his assumptions were unrealistic and vague.